conradborchers/civis/outline.md

 How can different perspectives in societies be scientifically investigated?
 In this session, we will welcome Anna Wanka from the research project “VERSUS Corona”, which currently investigates how practices of provisioning and care change in the course of SARS-CoV-2 pandemic and how these changes unequally affect people in different social situations, age groups, and spatial environments.
 Through presenting their research, our guests will present insights and findings on this topic, and also discuss methods and interdisciplinary approaches to capture how people ‘make a living and make a life’ when confronted with diverse challenges of the pandemic.
 Together we will invite participants to discuss potentials and limitations of different conceptualizations of scientific reasoning and current research practice in the social sciences.
 Finally, participants will be invited to reflect our inquiry on their personal and collective experience of the ongoing pandemic.

-# A3 Obstacles and rhetoric foundations in communication
+# A3 Effective Communication: Obstacles and Solutions

 This section of our workshop will try to answer the question on how to actually implement effective communication after having analyzed public discourse and groups participating in it.
 In other words: How can communication go wrong and what can we expect when communicating with groups with diverse opinions, values and backgrounds?
 The aim of this section is to prepare our considerations for the creation of a new digital network.